datastring/forgetful-notes/content/_index.md

 ## What is a Digital Garden?

-A digital garden is a combination of an **online notebook** and a **personal Wikipedia**, where digital gardeners write in small, unfinished pieces, also known as [[notes/atomic-notes|atomic-notes]] [atomic notes](/docs/notes/atomic-notes/), and share these _seeds of thought_ to be cultivated in public.
+A digital garden is a combination of an **online notebook** and a **personal Wikipedia**, where digital gardeners write in small, unfinished pieces, also known as [[notes/Atomic Notes|atomic notes]] and share these _seeds of thought_ to be cultivated in public.
 Digital gardens are curated and evolve over time, sometimes growing wildly and sometimes getting pruned.

 Networked thinking can happen at many levels.
 A digital garden is a scalable way to transform seeds of information into original work and to go from collector to creator.
 A place where little changes accumulate and transform thoughts and ideas.
 Consistent work creating and maintaining a digital garden, eventually yields fruits. (pun intended)